DECEMBER 2000 – My Introduction to Esophageal Cancer

 I had never heard of esophageal cancer.
 As she unfolded her story, I felt my unease unfolding, as if I had entered a dark forest and I couldn’t shake the fear of something following me.

 In December, she telephoned me.
 It was then that I told her about Werner’s advanced esophageal cancer diagnosis.
 She said, when I told you about my husband I sensed something was going on within you based on the questions you began asking.
-She expressed her sadness regarding Werner’s diagnosis and ended our telephone conversation with, “Please don’t research this cancer.”
+She expressed her sadness about Werner’s diagnosis and ended our telephone conversation with, “Please don’t research this cancer.”
 I didn’t heed her warning.

 For me to be a member of Werner’s support team, I needed every tool available to help me help him.
 Pursuing a forbidden curiosity was not my motive to research esophageal cancer.
 Yet because of my friend’s warning, I felt a bit like I was about to pick forbidden fruit.